 Over five weeks, students learn to apply entrepreneurship skills to solve community issues, personal success strategies and how to use technology to maximize their positive impact on the world.

-Poder students are eligible to compete in a Cisco Innovation Challenge for an opportunity to win seed funding of up to $5,000 to launch or grow their project.
+Poder students with an innovative Internet of Things (IoT) venture or idea are eligible to compete in a Cisco Innovation Challenge for an opportunity to win seed funding of up to $5,000 to launch or grow their project.

 - Estrella Mountain Community College